47rus/wesley-firebase-fork/README.md

 *   `npm run build`: Creates a production-ready build of the application.
 *   `npm run start`: Starts the production server (requires `npm run build` to be run first).
 *   `npm run lint`: Lints the code to catch errors and enforce code style.
+*   `npm run sitemap`: Generates the `sitemap.xml` file in the `public/` directory based on the content in your Firestore database.

 ## Deployment to Firebase App Hosting (with SSR)